ZapBlasterson/crushpaper/doc/Future-Enhancements.md

 1. Support extraction of trees of notes for publication as a document.
 1. Support styling notes with additional data and actions for chapters, questions, answers, feedback and todos.
 1. Enable commenting and voting on notes.
-1. Support notification to other users with embedded @ in note.
+1. Support notification to other users with embedded @ in notes.
 1. Support categorization with embedded @#tags in notes.
-1. Support creating quotations from PDFs.
 1. Add the capability to favorite notes.
 1. Support quoting on web sites that disable copy and paste.
 1. Add the concept of domains of research.